MayankMaloo192/MayankMaloo192/README.md

 - 👋 Hi, I’m @MayankMaloo192
-- 🌱 I’m currently learning web developement.
+- 🌱 I am learning front-end web developement.
+I’m strongly profiecient in data stuctures and algorithms.
-- 📫 How to reach me  mayankmaloo3@gmail.com
+- 📫 You can communicate with me at my mail address mayankmaloo3@gmail.com

 <!---
 MayankMaloo192/MayankMaloo192 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.